-It may not be one of President Barack Obama's highest-profile presidential promises, but he hasn't let go of his idea to consolidate nine government agencies that deal with commerce into a single federal department.
+President Barack Obama's dream of consolidating nine government agencies that deal with commerce into a single federal department appears to be dead.

 During the 2012 campaign, Obama said he wants to "consolidate a whole bunch of government agencies.
 We should have one secretary of business."

-Since his re-election, Obama has continued to push the idea.
-In January 2013, he announced his proposal, seeking greater authority from Congress to allow reorganize the government, starting with a consolidation of business agencies into "one more efficient department to promote competitiveness, exports and American business."
+Initially, Obama made some progress.
+In January 2013, he announced his proposal, seeking greater authority from Congress to allow reorganization of the government, starting with a consolidation of business agencies into "one more efficient department to promote competitiveness, exports and American business."

-He repeated the call in his proposed budget, specifying that "the new department would include the Department of Commerce's core business and trade functions, the Small Business Administration, the Office of the U.S. Trade Representative, the Export-Import Bank, the Overseas Private Investment Corporation, and the U.S. Trade and Development Agency.
+In his proposed budget, he specified that "the new department would include the Department of Commerce's core business and trade functions, the Small Business Administration, the Office of the U.S. Trade Representative, the Export-Import Bank, the Overseas Private Investment Corporation, and the U.S. Trade and Development Agency."

-As recently as July 8, Obama held a public event at the White House to promote his agenda on government reorganization.
+Then, on July 8, 2013, Obama held a public event at the White House to promote his agenda on government reorganization.
 "We're doing a lot of this work administratively, but unfortunately there are still a bunch of rules, a lot of legislation that has poorly designed some of our agencies and forces folks to engage in hoop jumping," he said.

 Obama argued that "every president from Herbert Hoover to Ronald Reagan had this authority to redesign the federal government, the executive branch, to deliver services better -- just like every business owner seeking to make sure that his or her company keep pace with the times.
 Currently, we do not have that capacity."